Lecturer Salary from £34,304 p.a

 Our continued success — underpinned by the number of prestigious national awards we’ve won — has hinged on two commitments: forging excellent partnerships around the world and harnessing the talents of all our people.
 We secured a ‘Gold’ rating in the government’s Teaching Excellence Framework; received the Queen’s Anniversary Prize for our pioneering research; and in 2018, we were the first UK university to sign the Social Mobility Pledge, further demonstrating our commitment to ensuring ‘success for all’.
 NTU is a university at the peak of its powers, but we know we can still go even further.
 That’s why we’re now looking for new, passionate, ambitious people to join our community.

 If you are in the early stages of an academic career and are considering joining NTU, then our Early Career Academic Development Programme could be just right for you.

 If you are considering joining NTU as a Senior Lecturer you will benefit from our Senior Lecturer Career Framework, which recognises and rewards you based on your performance, contribution and achievement, and offers the opportunity of faster salary progression compared to the industry average.

-If you have specific queries in relation to this role, please contact Dr Jonathan Gorry, Interim Head of Department (firstname.lastname@example.org) or Mr Nick Foard, Principal Lecturer in Sociology (email@example.com).
+If you have any specific queries in relation to this position, please contact Dr Amrit Sagoo, Head of Construction Management on (0115) 848 2427, or via email firstname.lastname@example.org

 NTU prides itself on being an inclusive employer.
 We value and celebrate equality in opportunities, and we welcome applications from people who reflect the diversity of our communities.